Healthy Habits Fact Sheet

 Physical Education or Recess Restrictions:

-Students with casts, crutches, wheelchair, etc. should contact Ms. Miranda at the Clinic so that Physical Education class or recess restrictions and/or accomodations can be determined.
+Students with casts, crutches, wheelchair, etc. should contact Ms. Marlene at the Clinic so that Physical Education class or recess restrictions and/or accomodations can be determined.

 The Clinic is in need of donated clothes for accidents during the school day.
 We accept pants/shorts, long and short sleeve shirts, shoes, underwear, socks, and belts.
 Items must be thoroughly cleaned and have working buttons and zippers.
 No holes, but a little wear and tear is fine.
 Thank you!